aiplanethub/5-week_Data_Science_Bootcamp/week-5/189-Day 3: Module for Classification Algorithms & its evaluation metrics.md

 | Algorithm 2 | 0.7               | 0.1            | 0.4         | 0.175        |
 | Algorithm 3 | 0.02              | 1.0            | 0.51        | 0.0392       |

-The F1 score tells us that Algorithm 1 is the best (highest F1 Score).
+The F1 Score tells us that Algorithm 1 is the best (highest F1 Score).

-* **For F1 Score to be large, both P and R need to be large.**
+* **For the F1 Score to be large, both P and R need to be large.**
-* It’ll be highest(1) when both P and R are 1
+* It'll be highest(1) when both P and R are 1
-* Accuracy can be used when the class distribution is similar while F1-score is a better metric when there are imbalanced classes.
+* Accuracy can be used when the class distribution is similar, while F1-score is a better metric when there are imbalanced classes.

 ### ROC (Receiver Operator Characteristic) Curve

 * An ROC curve is a commonly used way to visualize the performance of a binary classiﬁer, meaning a classiﬁer with two possible output classes.
 * It shows the performance of a classiﬁcation model at all threshold values.
-* It plots 2 parameters:
+* It plots two parameters:

 1. True positive rate /Recall (TPR)
 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_b2a9d4c7b256452687044a6c0620be6b.png)